ajmalhinas/androidProjectTemplate/Readme.md

    7.1 Write the table definition of the student model in the assests/school.sql file.
        Table name is <ClassNameInFirstLetterSmall>
        A long id field must be defined because that the Student model is derived from Identifier model 7.2 Remove the app from device and rerun the application.
 Now you can observe the student table is automatically created by the framework, using the database inspector
+   7.3 Oops index is a sql keyword.
+Refactor index -> indexNo
+       Now you can inspect the Student table in the school db